-Based at the University of Kansas, the Center for Russian, East European & Eurasian Studies (CREES) has been a national leader for the study of the former Soviet Union and Eastern Europe since 1965.
-The center is an interdisciplinary hub that oversees undergraduate and graduate degree programs, helps train K-12 teachers and post-secondary educators, and shares its expertise with partners in business, media, the military, and government.
+Based at the University of Kansas, the Center for Russian, East European & Eurasian Studies (CREES) has been a national leader for the study of the former Soviet Union and Eastern Europe since 1959 and is the only federally-designated resources center on this crucial world area in the Great Plans.
+CREES, in collaboration with the Department of Slavic, German, and Eurasian Studies, oversees undergraduate and graduate degree programs.
+The center is an interdisciplinary hub that helps train K-12 teachers and post-secondary educators, and shares its expertise with partners in business, media, the military, and government.

 CREES faculty carry out award-winning research and teach innovative courses covering the breadth and depth of Russia, Eastern Europe, and Eurasia: from recent European Union members in the west to the Russian Far East; from indigenous peoples of the Arctic to traditionally Islamic societies in the South Caucasus and Central Asia.
 Students gain an inside view of the region’s history, culture, and politics by having the opportunity to study its diverse languages, including, Russian, Ukrainian, Bosnian/Croatian/Montenegrin/Serbian, Czech, Polish, Persian (Farsi/Tajik), Slovene, Turkish, and Uyghur.

 Each year, CREES hosts numerous public events on campus and in the community, bringing leading experts on Russia, Eastern Europe, and Eurasia to Kansas and exploring the region’s crucial significance for understanding the contemporary world.